 NCPA’s long term record of stewardship is a founding principle and reflects the values of the cities, towns, and districts that are members of the Agency.
 NCPA is run not by investors but by locally elected or appointed officials who serve as the energy regulators of the Agency’s member utilities.
 Because these individuals live and work in their communities, and remain directly accountable for the utility service to their customers (and neighbors), they provide a combination of industry knowledge and customer responsiveness that makes for an effective governing body.

 Approximately half of the Agency’s portfolio is emission free.
 Greenhouse gas emissions from the Agency’s fleet of plants are well below the California state average and are significantly below statewide greenhouse gas emission targets proposed by the U.S. Environmental Protection Agency.
 NCPA has been a pioneer in use of innovative technologies to benefit the environment.
 Examples include: the world’s first integrated wastewater geothermal system that greatly prolongs the life of this invaluable renewable resource; and the United States’ first “fast start” combined-cycle natural gas turbines, which not only are highly efficient but also are designed to work hand in glove with intermittent renewables such as solar and wind to help achieve the state’s renewable energy goals.

 In the Sierra range, the Agency has enhanced 300 acres of wildlife habitat, set aside $1 million for the U.S. Forest Service to use as needed, and has spent an additional quarter of a million dollars to optimize environmentally sensitive public access to Big Trees State Park in Calaveras County.
-NCPA, together with other power customers of the Central Valley Project (CVP), also contributed $20.5 million to the CVP Restoration Fund in 2013 alone—more than called for by the CVP Improvement Act.
+NCPA, together with other power customers of the Central Valley Project (CVP), also contributed nearly $500 million to the CVP Restoration Fund through 2021 for the protection, restoration, and enhancement of fish, wildlife and habitat.